Organ Grinder Banner

 Teens at the Lovettesville, VA Oktoberfest dance a spirited polka!
 Lovettesville, VA

-Organ Grinder performances are generally not effective indoors, although Terry’s small street organ works in a large indoor spaces.
-This type of entertainment is generally not appropriate for “stage” events, except that he can give a 30-45 minute talk and musical demonstration for a group interested in knowing about the history of street organs and organ grinders and how the organ works.
+With some exceptions, Organ Grinder performances are generally not effective indoors.
+However, Terry’s small street organ can work in a large indoor space.
+And, although this type of entertainment is generally not appropriate for “stage” events, he can be booked to give a 45-60 minute talk and musical demonstration for a group interested in knowing about the history of street organs and organ grinders and how his street organ works.

 •What does the outdoor event planner need to consider in choosing a spot for the organ grinder?

-Because Terry does not have a live monkey, young children often like to pretend they are monkeys, complete with sound effects!
+Children often like to dance to the music, or pretend they are monkeys, complete with sound effects!

 For heavily attended family events, the crowd of strollers can get quite large, so planners should allow space for a group of people to stop and listen.